News/Reviews

 JANUARY 2024 Upcoming concert with Helston Community College

-We are delighted to announce that our forthcominre with singers and instrumentalists from the Helston Community College Music Department.
+We are delighted to announce our forthcoming concert with singers and instrumentalists from the Helston Community College Music Department.

 The programme is still being developed, but will include Pergolesi’s Magnificat, Monteverdi’s Beatus Vir, a movement from Mozart’s Clarinet Concerto, and a Gabrieli piece.